 Kaikōura district is marking Matariki with a free community ball on Saturday 21 July that will celebrate the strength and selflessness of its community through dark times and also the bright times to look forward to.
 Event organiser Keri King (Te Ahi Wairua o Kaikōura) says, “Everyone in our community is a star.
-Thanks to the generosity of Te Rununga o Mataawaka o Otautahi, we have seven awards that will be given out for each of Matariki’s stars.
+Thanks to the generosity of Te Runanga o Mataawaka o Otautahi, we have seven awards that will be given out for each of Matariki’s stars.
 These awards represent some special things that people have done within our community over the last 18months.”

-The ball is a collaboration between Te Ahi Wairua o Kaikōura, Te Puni Kokiri, Te Rununga o Mataawaka o Otautahi, Te Hā o Mātauranga - Learning in Kaikōura, Te Rununga o Kaikōura, Kaikōura District Council, All Right?
+The ball is a collaboration between Te Ahi Wairua o Kaikōura, Te Puni Kokiri, Te Runanga o Mataawaka o Otautahi, Te Hā o Mātauranga - Learning in Kaikōura, Te Runanga o Kaikōura, Kaikōura District Council, All Right?
 Kaikōura – Mental Health Campaign, Kaikōura Māori Wardens and Kaikōura Youth Council.
 “Together, we are planning an event that celebrates what it means to be a member of Kaikōura’s community and what it means to celebrate Matariki.
 Te Puni Kokiri have provided funding which means we are able to offer this event free to the community,” event chair Lorraine Hawke says.

 On the night there will be nibbles, live music, and a photo booth.
-Ngaio Te Ua (Te Rununga o Nga Mataawaka), says Matariki is “a celebration of all people and life that has been, and a time where we can look forward to a brand new future.”
+Ngaio Te Ua (Te Runanga o Nga Mataawaka), says Matariki is “a celebration of all people and life that has been, and a time where we can look forward to a brand new future.”